Financed and facilitated emissions

 What's the issue?

-A minority of global banks currently disclose financed emissions for a subset of their lending exposures – i.e. those in specific sectors.
-However, measurement methodologies and practices continue to evolve and vary, and many financial institutions do not currently disclose them.
+Many global banks currently quantify and disclose financed emissions for a subset of their lending exposures – i.e. those in specific sectors.
+However, measurement methodologies and practices continue to evolve and vary, and it is challenging to give users an end-to-end view of total financed and facilitated emissions at this stage.
+Most banks do not yet disclose facilitated emissions.

-Emissions that financial institutions fund is an important area where the International Sustainability Standards Board can drive consistency in a way that acknowledges the complexity and allows for calculation methodologies to evolve in practice.
+Emissions that financial institutions fund is an important area where the ISSB is balancing the drive to consistency while acknowledging that calculation methodologies need to evolve in practice.

 What are the requirements?